choose0or7/choose0or7.github.io/_drafts/now.md

 What I’m doing now:

 * Studying on a trailmix named Sharing and Visibility Architect Journey.
-* Reuse the code which I used for first personal website to create this Github pag
+* Using the code which I used for the first personal website to rebuild this static blog with Github page.
+Trying to make it

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTY4NzUyOTRdfQ==
+eyJoaXN0b3J5IjpbMjAyNTA1MzI2Ml19
 -->